 Don’t forget to show gratitude to the Universe and Mother Earth.
 It is important to maintain the energy exchange, at the very least with the well-known gratitude and love practices.

-Show gratitude towards others too, don’t forget to show an acknowledgement say “thank you”.
+Show gratitude towards others too, don’t forget to show acknowledgment and say “thank you”.

 How To Make Lammas Bread